apache/yunikorn-site/docs/developer_guide/build.md

 docker inspect apache/yunikorn:scheduler-latest
 ```

-these info includes git revisions (last commit SHA) for each component, to help you understand which version of the source code
+This info includes git revisions (last commit SHA) for each component, to help you understand which version of the source code
 was shipped by this image.
 They are listed as docker image `labels`, such as

 ```